MikkelGraugaard/Portfolio/README.md

-# Work Projects
+# Student Work Projects

-## Project 3 - Visualizing business KPI's in Power BI
+## Project 3 - Creating business KPI's using VBA and Visualizing in Power BI
+*Unfortunately due to GDPR can't show much of the project, including data and visulazations*

 ### Including
 - Creating business rules to make KPI's